 The Spectator is now the fastest-growing current affairs magazine not just in Britain but Europe.
 In April, we’ll become the first magazine in the world to publish a 10,000th issue.
-Our success is driven by our writers and those who make sparks fly here in 22 Old Queen St. When we hire, we do so by asking back former interns and applications for our 2020 scheme open now,
+Our success is driven by our writers and those who make sparks fly here in 22 Old Queen St. When we hire, we do so by asking back former interns.
+Applications for our 2020 scheme are open now.

 Our 2020 internships are split into three main categories.
 If you think you have a niche outside of the below options, feel free to get in touch and let us know: